Harry Potter birthday party ideas for eleven year olds. Simple accessible Harry Potter themed birthday party activities that delight.

 All four of my children spent hours engraving the words “one galleon” and a smiley face on these coins.
 They used this wonderful air hardening white clay to make the coins (sent to us by Sargent Art).
 I tried using a metallic spray paint, but I don’t love how it turned out.
 I should have stuck with Sargent Art’s metallic acrylic paint.
 LiEr has a much simpler approach to making galleons.

 Have you ever thrown a Harry Potter party for an eleven year old?
+What are your favorite Harry Potter birthday party ideas for 11 year olds?
 I see at least a couple more parties with this theme in our future, so I’d love to hear of any activities you have.
 Please share in the comments below, or on my Facebook page.
 You can also tag me on Instagram.
-Sign up for my newsletter to receive book recommendations, crafts, activities, and parenting tips in your inbox every week.